MJstephenson/Shopping-app/README.md

 ## Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT:**
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The live deployed application can be found deployed on [Heroku](https://shopaholic-33f79d336a28.herokuapp.com).
+The live deployed application can be found deployed on [Heroku](https://shopaholic-app-7001a5641b3f.herokuapp.com/).

 ### ElephantSQL Database